qedsoftware/evolution/contests/templates/contests/hints_for_contest_admins.md

 ### Conventions summary

-* The first commandline argument is a contestant solution.
+* The first commandline argument is a contestant's solution.
 * The second commandline argument is the answer file.
 * In the first line of input write `ACCEPTED` if the contestant's solution makes sense or `REJECTED` if it doesn't.
 * If you ACCEPTED the solution write the score in the second line and an optional comment afterwards.
 This comment will be visible when the user can see their core.